History of TNT in Timeline

 TNT

-Trinitrotoluene (TNT), or 2,4,6-trinitrotoluene, is a chemical compound (C6H2(NO2)3CH3) primarily known as an explosive.
-While occasionally used as a reagent in chemical synthesis, its main application is as a standard for measuring the explosive yield of bombs and impacts.
-TNT's convenient handling properties contribute to its widespread use as an explosive.
-Additionally, in chemistry, TNT can be utilized to create charge transfer salts.
+Trinitrotoluene (TNT) is a chemical compound (C6H2(NO2)3CH3) primarily recognized as an explosive.
+While sometimes used in chemical synthesis, its main application is as a powerful explosive material valued for its manageable handling.
+The explosive yield of TNT serves as a standard benchmark for comparing the power of bombs and even asteroid impacts.
+Additionally, TNT finds a role in chemistry for producing charge transfer salts.

 In 1902, the German armed forces adopted TNT as a filling for artillery shells.

-In 1907, the British started replacing Lyddite with TNT in artillery shells.
+In 1907, the British started replacing Lyddite with TNT in their shells.

-In 1910, TNT was exempted from the UK's Explosives Act 1875 because it was so insensitive.
-It was not considered an explosive for the purposes of manufacture and storage.
+In 1910, TNT was exempted from the UK's Explosives Act 1875, indicating it was not considered an explosive for manufacturing and storage purposes due to its relative insensitivity.

-According to IRIS on March 15, 2000, effects upon humans from TNT exposure so far amount to none.
-TNT is listed as a possible human carcinogen, with carcinogenic effects demonstrated in animal experiments with rats.
+According to IRIS of March 15, 2000, the effects of TNT upon humans so far amount to none.

 In September 2001, the United States Environmental Protection Agency (USEPA) declared TNT a pollutant whose removal is a priority.

-In 2013, researchers from the Indian Institutes of Technology discovered that using noble-metal quantum clusters could detect TNT at the sub-zeptomolar (10^-21 mol/m^3) level.
+In 2013, researchers from the Indian Institutes of Technology discovered they could detect TNT at the sub-zeptomolar level using noble-metal quantum clusters.